nerdface-ai/browser-use-go/README.md

 ## Usage

-copy .env.example to .env and fill in the values
+For environment variable setup, copy `.env.example` to `.env` and fill in the necessary values.

 ```go
 package main